Skip to main navigation Skip to search Skip to main content

 Abstract

-The higher capacity, long-range and robustness to Doppler effect make Long Range - Frequency Hopping Spread Spectrum (LR-FHSS) a primary candidate for direct-to-satellite (DtS) connectivity.
-The LR-FHSS devices envisioned for DtS Internet-of-things (IoT) will be primarily battery-powered.
-Therefore, it is crucial to investigate the current consumption characteristics and Time-on-Air (ToA) of LR-FHSS technology.
-However, to our knowledge, no prior research has presented the accurate ToA and current consumption models for this newly introduced scheme while accounting for a broad range of parameters covering the allowed transmit power values for European Telecommunications Standards Institute and Federal Communications Commission regions.
-This paper addresses this shortcoming through extensive laboratory measurements and the development of analytical models.
-Specifically, we conducted measurements for variable transmit power from 0 dBm to +22 dBm, message payload from 10 bytes to 65 bytes, and two LR-FHSS-based data rates (DR8 and DR9).
+The higher capacity, long range, and robustness to Doppler effect make long-range-frequency-hopping spread spectrum (LR-FHSS) a primary candidate for direct-to-satellite (DtS) connectivity.
+The LR-FHSS devices envisioned for DtS Internet of Things (IoT) will be primarily battery-powered.
+Therefore, it is crucial to investigate the current consumption characteristics and time-on-air (ToA) of LR-FHSS technology.
+However, to the best of our knowledge, no prior research has presented the accurate ToA and current consumption models for this newly introduced scheme while accounting for a broad range of parameters covering the allowed transmit power values for European Telecommunications Standards Institute (ETSI) and Federal Communications Commission (FCC) regions.
+This article addresses this shortcoming through extensive laboratory measurements and the development of analytical models.
+Specifically, we conducted measurements for variable transmit power from 0 to +22 dBm, message payload from 10 to 65 bytes, and two LR-FHSS-based data rates (DR8 and DR9).
 We also developed current consumption and ToA analytical models demonstrating a strong correlation with the measurement results, exhibiting a relative error of less than 0.3%, thus confirming the validity of our models.
-Compared to our measurement results, the existing two ToA analytical models exhibited a higher relative error rate of -9.2% and 3.4%, respectively.
-Additionally, we investigated the energy per packet to evaluate whether LR-FHSS offers better energy efficiency compared to legacy LoRa modulation.
-The results presented in this paper can be further used for simulators or in analytical studies to accurately model the ToA and energy consumption of LR-FHSS devices.
+Compared to our measurement results, the existing two ToA analytical models exhibited a higher relative error rate of −9.2% and 3.4%, respectively.
+Additionally, we investigated the energy per packet (EPP) to evaluate whether LR-FHSS offers better energy efficiency compared to legacy LoRa modulation.
+The results presented in this article can be further used for simulators or in analytical studies to accurately model the ToA and energy consumption of LR-FHSS devices.

 Original languageEnglish